-DMT, the world’s most potent psychedelic, may soon become one of the world’s most popular ones, too, according to new research data
+Smoking DMT, the world’s most potent psychedelic, is becoming an incredibly popular pastime in America, according to new research data

-But according to new data, DMT is actually emerging into mass popularity.
+But according to new data, smoking DMT is actually emerging into mass popularity.
 Improbable, as there really isn’t anything pleasurable about the experience.
 It’s a bit like getting run over by a cosmic Mack truck… and not just your psyche, but your body feels it, too.
-(Check out an animation that shows a bit of what it’s like here.)

 Drug researchers have found evidence that a hallucinogenic compound used in shamanic rituals in the Amazon is growing in popularity.
 Dimethyltryptamine (DMT), the active ingredient in ayahuasca, a plant-based mixture, can also be used by itself, often by smoking it.